 ROUGH CUT STAGE / IN POSTPRODUCTION

-The documentary film IWACU MU MURYANGO (working title) portrays the daily lives of brave children and young adults; of Carmella and Eric and of Jennifer and Liliane who were integrated in either their biological or extended families or in foster families.
+The documentary film IWACU MU MURYANGO (working title) portrays the daily lives of brave children and teenagers: Carmella, Eric, Jennifer and Liliane who were integrated in either their family of origin, their extended family or in a foster family.
 They were among 76 children and adolescents who used to be raised in the Peace Village Center – a former orphanage of SINAPISI RWANDA NGO in Rwanda‘s capital Kigali.

 IWACU MU MURYANGO gives an insight into how these children and young adults reflect on their lives before they moved in, whilst living in the Peace Village Center and then after being integrated into families.
 Liliane, one of the young ladies, must decide if she is safe where she has been integrated into her father‘s family and has to make a difficult decision.